priyeshshah147/Archery-2.0/README.md

 # Wireframe
 ![image](https://user-images.githubusercontent.com/15977970/127014287-e50d8273-bf36-4b2d-b7bb-2afb934a2f9b.png)

+# Technologies

+- Javasript
+  - To make a front end interect with programmed logic.

+- HTML
+  - To present the components on front

+- CSS
+  - To style the components in a presentable form for frontend

+- Canvas API
+   - To help draw 2D graphics via Javasript and HTML(game graphics)

 # Schedule

 * Monday - Setup project functions, class and components and basic html
 * Tuesday - Setup Splash page and complete
 * Wednesday - integrate UI component to js files